silvae86/silvae86/README.md

 ### João Rocha da Silva

-I am an experienced full-stack software developer, with an MSc. and Ph.D. in Informatics Engineering.
+I am an experienced full-stack software developer, with an MSc. and Ph.D. in Informatics Engineering, currently working as a Software Engineer at [Times Higher Education](https://www.timeshighereducation.com/)'s World University Rankings.

-I worked at both startups and multi-national companies, using many different technologies and on distinct areas of business.
+Previously worked at both startups and multi-national companies, using many different technologies and distinct areas of business, including AI-powered Healthcare, worldwide Logistics and Analytics producs.

 For more information, check out [The Caffeinated Engineer](https://silvae86.github.io/), check out my LinkedIn profile, or drop me a message at joaorosilva at gmail dot com.